ewfreesRes/IndonesianActuarialShortCourse/chapter5.md

 `@instructions`
 From our prior work, the training dataframe `train_meps` has already been loaded in.
 A multiple linear regression model fit object `meps_mlr2` is available that summarizes a fit of `logexpend` as the outcome variable using all 13 explanatory variables.

-- Use the [step()](https://www.rdocumentation.org/packages/stats/versions/3.5.0/topics/step) function function to drop unnecessary variables from the full fitted model summarized in the object `meps_mlr2` and summarize this recommended model.
+- Use the [step()](https://www.rdocumentation.org/packages/stats/versions/3.5.0/topics/step) function to drop unnecessary variables from the full fitted model summarized in the object `meps_mlr2` and summarize this recommended model.
 - As an alternative, use the explanatory variables in the recommended model and add the varibles `phstat`.
 Summarize the fit and note that statistical significance of the new variable.
 - You have been reminded by your boss that use of the variable `gender` is unsuitable for actuarial pricing purposes.
 As an another alternative, drop `gender` from the recommended model (still keeping `phstat`).
 Note the statistical significance of the variable `usc`with this fitted model.